KA-Huis/space-management/README.md

 docker-compose exec php sh
 ```

-After that you can for example run Laravel artisan commands.
-For example `php artisan list`.
+After that you can for example run Laravel artisan commands (`php artisan list`).

 ### Seeded data